Medieval Serfdom of Roman origin

 Fees had to be paid in wax or the equivalent in money, but sometimes also labour duties could be enforced.
 One of the punishments was to stand in the church, dressed in a ‘shame cloth’ with a burning candle in the hand throughout the service.

 The village lands were situated on the outskirts of the village and consisted of cultivated fields, meadows forests and marshes (used for peat).
-While everybody had their own smaller or larger fields subdived by a low earthen wall, co-operation was required in relation to the use of resources such as draught animals and regulation regarding the various farming decision that need to be made.
-The system was wide spread across northern Europe from Russia to Ireland.
-In the Low Countries these open fields are know as ‘es’, ‘akker’ and ‘kouter’.
+While everybody had their own smaller or larger fields subdivided by a low earthen wall, co-operation was required in relation to the use of resources such as draught animals and regulation regarding the various farming decision that need to be made.
+The system was widespread across northern Europe from Russia to Ireland.
+In the Low Countries these open fields are known as ‘es’, ‘akker’ and ‘kouter’.

 During the Medieval Warmth population and land cultivation grew exponential.
 By around the year 1000 the settlements started to become more permanent.
 The Carolingian three field system became more and more used.
 At any given time one field remained uncultivated, so it could recover.
 One year the field would be ploughed in October and sown with wheat or rye, reaped in August, and left in stubble.
 Next year it would be ploughed in March and sown with barley and again reaped in August.
 The third year it would lay follow and ploughed up twice in June and rested upon the 4th year, when the cycle started again.
 By now we see that farms and fields are becoming one property.